olizit/RimWorld_RemoteDebug/README.md

 # RimWorld_RemoteDebug

-Zit_HelloWorld is sample demo project for remote debug on RimWorld game
+Zit_HelloWorld is sample demo project for remote debug on RimWorld game.